raspberrypilearning/temperature-log/worksheet.md

 1. That line's a little complicated, so let's break it down a bit:

   - `log.write()` will write whatever string is in the brackets to the CSV file.
-  - `"{0},{1}\n"` is a string containing two placeholders separated by a comma, and ending in a newline.
+  - `"{0},{1}\n"` is a string containing two placeholders separated by a comma, and ending in a new line.
   - `strftime("%Y-%m-%d %H:%M:%S")` is inserted into the first placeholder.
 It's the current date and time as a string.
-  - `str(temp)` is the CPU temperature converted to a string, that's written into the second placeholder after the comma.
+  - `str(temp)` is the CPU temperature converted to a string, which is written into the second placeholder after the comma.

 1. Lastly, you can add a single line to the end of your file to pause the script between writes.
 Here it's pausing for one second, but you can use any interval that you want: